 the type of bleach you use and how you use it can affect how white your laundry gets

-Consumers have written us regarding the commercials they see promising the whitening powers of bleach for their laundry.
+Consumers have written us about the commercials they see promising the whitening powers of bleach for their laundry.
 They ask whether they should believe the commercials or simply stick to only using detergent.
-Well, it all really comes down to how you use the bleach and the types of bleach you use.
+Well, it all comes down to how you use the bleach and the type of bleach you use.

 follow the directions

 Mothers and grandmothers have sworn for ages about their own special bleaching mixtures and techniques, taking great care to add bleach to the laundry at the appropriate times.
 Times and technology have changed, so doing it the old fashioned way may no longer be the best way to get the whitest whites.
 Of course, it will be your job to assess your mess and choose the method that makes whites brighter based upon your situation.